 A talented, passionate man named Dave Pericak drew the job of project manager for the 2015 Mustang and was tasked with making the car honor its heritage while doing something it had never done before…be marketable overseas.
 The film showcases how demanding this task was to achieve.

 This idea was actually toyed with in 1984 when Detroit performance cars were suffering in the wake of emission standards and the oil crisis.
 Ford engineers decided to take different tack and offer a performance variant of the Mustang using more European influence.
 The Mustang SVO came equipped with superior suspension, brakes, and five speed manual, but its most defining feature was the 2.3L Intercooled turbo engine that cranked out 175 horsepower, easily the highest performance Mustang of the day.
 The popularity of the SVO never caught on against the American outcry for V8 powerplants and faded into history after only two years of production.

-They doubted Iacocca, and certainly many doubted Pericak, but I believe the Ecoboost Pony is here to stay.
+They doubted Iacocca and many doubted Pericak, but I believe the Ecoboost Pony is here to stay.
 Call me over-the-hill or a sap for an underdog, but the new Mustang looks more appealing to me than ever before.
-I admit being swayed by the reliable performance of my Taurus, my current daily driver, (see What’s in a Name) but Ford has done an admirable job of making their cars user-friendly, filled with convenient touches, and fun to drive.
+I admit being swayed by the reliable performance of my Taurus (see What’s in a Name) but Ford has done an admirable job of making their cars user-friendly, filled with convenient touches and fun to drive.
 I have yet to drive a new Mustang Ecoboost, but it may be on my horizon.

 How sad would that be?

 I stopped by a Ford dealer to check out a new Mustang EcoBoost Premium Convertible.